learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/Mockaroo_Guide.md

 ## 9. Save Your Schema (Optional)
 - Create an account to save your schemas for future use.

 Mockaroo simplifies testing and development by providing tailored, realistic data sets.
+The added visuals in this guide aim to make the process clearer and more user-friendly for all users.

+---

+**Note**: The image URLs and descriptions in the markdown are placeholders and should be replaced with actual screenshots or a video tutorial link of Mockaroo in use.